Get Counseling Services

 Crisis Line Information

-• Our on-call clinician will ask questions to assess your level of safety and help determine if you need emergency services or assistance in remaining safe (e.g., Mobile Crisis intervention, notification of your emergency contact or family member, in-hospital assessment by a psychiatrist).
+- The Protocall Services clinician will ask questions to assess your level of safety and help determine if you need emergency services or assistance in remaining safe (e.g., Mobile Crisis intervention, notification of your emergency contact or family member, in-hospital assessment by a psychiatrist).

-While the HUCS Crisis Line is available to assist with after-hours urgent mental health matters, there are other options available to help meet your needs.
+While the Crisis Line is available to assist with after-hours urgent mental health matters, there are other options available to help meet your needs.

 If you are experiencing a life- or-death emergency, please call 911 or go to your nearest emergency room.